-As at September 30, 2019
+As at September 30, 2020

-1 Clarien Bank Limited Clarien Investments Limited Goodwill \$ 1,219 \$ 6,237 Basis of recoverable amount Value in use Value in use Key assumptions Discount rate of 11.36% Discount rate of 13.26%
+- Clarien Bank Limited Clarien Investments Limited Goodwill \$ 1,219 \$ 6,237 Basis of recoverable amount Value in use Value in use Key assumptions Discount rate of 12.00% Discount rate of 14.00%

 The impairment test for the Bank's CGUs' goodwill is based on management's business forecast in a detailed planning period of three years.
-For impairment testing, a growth rate of 2.50% for the Bank and 5.00% for CIL was assumed for the period after the end of the detailed planning period.
-A discount rate of 11.36% for the Bank and 13.26% for CIL, being the estimated cost of capital, was used to determine the net present value of the estimated cash flows for the relevant CGU.
+For impairment testing, a growth rate of 2.50% (2019 - 2.50%) for the Bank and 5.00% (2019 - 5.00%) for CIL was assumed for the period after the end of the detailed planning period.
+A discount rate of 12.00% (2019 - 11.36%) for the Bank and 14.00% (2019 - 13.26%) for CIL, being the estimated cost of capital, was used to determine the net present value of the estimated cash flows for the relevant CGU.
+Multiple scenarios were considered in the business forecast, with weightings applied to expected outcomes per management's assessment of their relative probability.
+A 60% weighting was applied to the scenario considered most likely and a 20% weighting to both a more aggressive and a more conservative scenario.
 Accordingly, it was ascertained that no impairment was needed for the intangible assets carried in the financial statements.